 The Advisory Committee guides Future Earth as it enters the next phase in its evolution as an international platform for research and innovation.See a list of members

-Beginning in 2018, the Advisory Committee will guide Future Earth as it enters the next phase in its evolution as an international platform for research and innovation.The committee will provide advice to ensure that Future Earth’s research is of the highest quality.
-It will also aid the organisation in forming the links between science and society that are critical for transforming research into action.
-Among other tasks, the Advisory Committee will provide guidance on:
+The committee provides advice to ensure that Future Earth’s research is of the highest quality.
+It also aids the organisation in forming the links between science and society that are critical for transforming research into action.
+Among other tasks, the Advisory Committee provides guidance on:

 - Identifying emerging trends in sustainability and areas where new research is a priority;

 - Continuing to develop Future Earth’s existing research and innovation projects and launching new ones;

 - Ensuring that Future Earth’s activities are responsive to the evolving needs of society and making research results accessible to innovators in policy, business, civil society and more.

 The Advisory Committee succeeds the Science and Engagement Committees, which were active from 2014 to 2017.
 In December 2017, Future Earth announced that Leena Srivastava and Johan Rockström would co-chair the newly-formed Advisory Committee.
 The full membership was announced in March 2018.

 Dr. Johan Rockström is well known for leading the team of international scientists that presented the Planetary Boundary framework, which has helped to shape the thinking of governments around sustainable development in the Anthropocene.
 He also co-led the transition team that established Future Earth.
 Dr. Rockström is currently director of the Stockholm Resilience Centre and a professor of environmental science at Stockholm University.